cyrilondon/rover-project/README.md

 - possibility to send commands from any client (not limited to file parsing).
 - possibility to create a relativistic plateau, i.e. whose dimensions obey Einstein's special relativity rules (more accurate for observers/NASA engineers moving close to speed of light).
 - possibility to send commands in parallel, even for the same rover (concurrency handled by optimistic locking)
+- possibility for the plateau to make the rover move with a step greater than one (default value)

 ## Quick start